-Many of these public lands provide important wildlife habitat and may be managed for conservation or other compatible goals.
-The table on the following page lists habitat types occurring in each of the public lands within this CFA.
+These public lands provide important wildlife habitat and are managed for conservation or other compatible goals.
 Appendix 3 lists habitat types occurring in each of the public lands within this CFA.
-WVDNR will work with public land managers to identify opportunities to plan and implement conservation actions that address stresses in these habitats and support priority SGCN, including designation of special management areas.
-On state lands, this may include protection of important ecosystems, habitats, SGCN populations or plant communities through designation as State Natural Areas.
+WVDNR will work with public land managers to identify opportunities to plan and implement conservation actions that address stresses in these habitats and support priority SGCN.
+On state lands, this can include protection of important ecosystems, habitats, SGCN populations or plant communities through designation as State Natural Areas.
 City and county-owned public lands may also be managed to benefit wildlife and habitat.
-In addition, land trusts including the Land Trust of the Eastern Panhandle as well as The Nature Conservancy, the county farmland protection boards, the Wetlands Reserve Program, and the Appalachian Trail Conservancy all hold conservation easements that may protect important wildlife habitat and provide additional wildlife conservation opportunities.
+In addition, land trusts and conservation organizations including the West Virginia Land Trust, The Nature Conservancy and WV Division of Forestry's Forest Legacy Program hold conservation easements that may protect important wildlife habitat and provide additional wildlife conservation opportunities.

 The next map shows the location of public lands and conservation easements in the CFA, based on data provided by The Conservation Fund (TCF), USGS Gap Analysis Program (GAP), The Nature Conservancy (TNC), and the National Conservation Easement Database (NCED) in 2015.
 It also shows known occurrences of SGCN and rare plant communities within 500- square meter areas, and the biodiversity rank (including global, state, or local significance) of those occurrences, as generated by WVDNR in 2017.
-This map illustrates that SGCN and rare plant communicates occur on public lands and conservation easements in the CFA, and there may be opportunities for WVDNR, public agencies and landowners to protect them there.
-Many SGCN and rare plant communities also occur on private lands outside of public lands and conservation easements.
+This map illustrates that many SGCN and rare plant communities occur on public lands and conservation easements in the CFA, and there may be opportunities for WVDNR, public agencies and landowners to protect them there.
+Many SGCN and rare plant also occur on private land outside of public lands and conservation easements.
 This indicates how important it is for WVDNR and other partners to work with private landowners to restore and protect biodiversity on private lands.
 Appendix 4 lists partners and programs that provide assistance to private landowners in wildlife conservation.